iramshah22/Enhancing-Solar-Energy-Power-Production-Using-Machine-Learning/README.md

 Pandas	Data handling
 Matplotlib	Charts & graphs
 Scikit-Learn	ML models

 ###### 🙏 Acknowledgements
 Special thanks to our teachers and mentors who guided us throughout this project.

-Project by: Laiba Kanwal, Alisha Tabasum, Syeda Irram ⭐ If you like this project, give it a star on GitHub!
+Project by: Laiba Kanwal, Alisha Tabasum, Syeda Iram

+⭐ If you like this project, give it a star on GitHub!